Women may have a greenish yellow, frothy, fishy-smelling vaginal discharge with irritation and soreness in the genital area.

 Examination of a sample of the discharge under a microscope usually enables doctors to identify trichomoniasis.

-Trichomonas vaginalis commonly causes a sexually transmitted disease (STD) of the vagina in women and an STD of the urinary tract in men and women.
+Trichomonas vaginalis commonly causes an STI of the vagina in women and an STI of the urinary tract in men and women.
 Women are much more likely to develop symptoms.
-About 20% of women develop trichomoniasis of the vagina (trichomonas vaginitis) during their reproductive years.
+About 20% of women develop trichomoniasis of the vagina (trichomonas vaginitis Trichomonal Vaginitis Trichomonal vaginitis is a vaginal infection caused by the protozoa Trichomonas vaginalis.
+Trichomonal vaginitis is usually sexually transmitted.
+It can cause a green or yellow discharge... read more ) during their reproductive years.

 In women, the infection usually starts with a greenish yellow, frothy, fishy-smelling discharge from the vagina.
 In some women, the discharge is slight.
 The genital area may be irritated and sore, and sexual intercourse may be painful.
 In severe cases, the genital area and surrounding skin may be inflamed, and the tissues around the vagina's opening (labia) may be swollen.
 Urination may be painful or frequent, as occurs in a bladder infection.
 Urinary and vaginal symptoms may occur alone or together.

 Most men with trichomoniasis of the urethra (the tube carries urine from the bladder out of the body) have no or only mild symptoms, but they can still infect their sex partners.
 Some men have a frothy discharge from the penis, pain during urination, and an urge to urinate frequently.

 Examination and sometimes culture of a sample of the discharge or urine